C. P. Cavafy in Paris: A Journey of Apprenticeship

 How did Paris influence C. P. Cavafy?
 How was his work read and reinterpreted by major figures of French letters, such as Marguerite Yourcenar?
 How was his poetry disseminated and taught by eminent scholars of Modern Greek studies, such as Hubert Pernot and André Mirambel?
 The Paris of 1897 emerges through C. P. Cavafy’s letters and travel notes, as well as through valuable archival documents tracing his travels.

-Organized under the auspices of the Department of Philology of Aristotle University of Thessaloniki, the conference is co-organized with the Institut Néohellénique de la Sorbonne and INALCO in Paris—institutions that have hosted distinguished scholars and influential university teachers, such as Hubert Pernot, André Mirambel, and C. Th.
+Organized under the auspices of the Department of Philology of Aristotle University of Thessaloniki, the meeting is co-organized with the Institut Néohellénique de la Sorbonne and INALCO in Paris—institutions that have hosted distinguished scholars and influential university teachers, such as Hubert Pernot, André Mirambel, and C. Th.
 Dimaras, among others, who shaped the reception of Cavafy’s work by the European readers and international critics.
-A central objective of the conference is the exploration of the poet’s relationship with the European literary movements of the late 19th century (Symbolism, Aestheticism) as a decisive condition in shaping his poetry.
+A central objective of the meeting is the exploration of the poet’s relationship with the European literary movements of the late 19th century (Symbolism, Aestheticism) as a decisive condition in shaping his poetry.

 How did Paris influence C. P. Cavafy?